 Large sewage spill in Tijuana, Mexico, flows north of border

-In this April 12, 2012, file photo, the Tijuana River flows near Dairy Mart Road in San Ysidro, Calif.
-Officials in California are crying foul after more than 140 million gallons of raw sewage spilled into the Tijuana River in Mexico and flowed into the U.S. for more than two weeks.
+Officials in Southern California are crying foul after more than 140 million gallons of raw sewage spilled into the Tijuana River in Mexico and flowed north of the border for more than two weeks, according to a report.
+The spill was caused Feb.
+2 during rehabilitation of a sewage collector pipe and wasn't contained until Thursday, the International Boundary and Water Commission said in its report released Friday.

 Discussions